STAT540-UBC/STAT540-UBC.github.io/homework/assignment/oldHW/stat540_assignment_01_quality_control.md

-STAT 540 - Analysis Assignment - Quality Control and Differential Expression Analysis
+STAT 540 - Assignment 1 - Quality Control
 ================

 The dataset used for this assignment has been published by Scheffer et al. in 2015.
 The raw RNA-Seq reads have been submitted to GEO under the series ID [GSE60019](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE60019).
 Be sure to review the [paper](https://www.ncbi.nlm.nih.gov/pubmed/25904789) to gain some familiarity with the study before you start.